 A study of the principles of heredity and variation with emphasis on Mendelian genetics, genetic aberrations, molecular genetics and current genetics research.
 Lab experiences reinforce concepts of heredity through genetic mating, statistical analysis of data and methods of DNA isolation, manipulation and analysis.
 Lecture - 3 hours; Laboratory - 3 hours.
-This course is normally offered in the spring semester.
+This course is normally offered every semester.